sitanshu1000/Data-Visualization-Project/README.md

 Here is an iterated version of the protoype with added interaction features like hover to view datapoints on the legend, a dropdown to select axes and a filter dropdown to slice the data.
 [![image](https://raw.githubusercontent.com/sitanshu1000/Data-Visualization-Project/master/Images/Prototype%20advanced.png)](https://vizhub.com/sitanshu1000/a309b39d47f342fc958e602cd49b014b)

+### Incorporating Feedback
 This viz below is created incorporating feedback provided by Prof. Kelleher
 It is a scatterplot between 'Player Wage per week' and the players' 'Overall' rating.
 An interesting scatterplot which I did not think of before, this viz can help the user derive many insights.
-Such as, which players have high ratings, but are poorly paid, these players may be in line for a trade to a different team for hgher wages.
+Such as, which players have high ratings, but are poorly paid, these players may be in line for a trade to a different team for higher wages.
 Conversely, we can also derive those players who are paid handsomely, eventhough they are not highly rated, these players must be avoided.

 Also incorporated, are some demographic details of the player, such as the club they play for, nationality and their potential.